dereksonderegger/444/docs/03_Intro_to_Graphing.md

     i) Change the order in which the histogram and the density line are added to the plot.
 Does it matter and which do you prefer?
     j) Finally consider if you should have the histograms side-by-side or one ontop of the other (i.e. `. ~ smoke` or `smoke ~ .`).
 Which do you think better displayes the decrease in mean birthweight and why?

-4. Load the dataset `ChickWeight` which comes preloaded in R and get the background on the dataset by reading the manual page `?ChickWeight`.
+4. Load the dataset `ChickWeight` which comes preloaded in R and get the background on the dataset by reading the manual page `?ChickWeight`. *Because these questions ask you to produce several graphs and evaluate which is better and why, please include each graph and response with each sub-question.*
     a) Produce a separate scatter plot of weight vs age for each chick.
 Use color to distinguish the four different `Diet` treatments.
     b) We could examine this data by producing a scatterplot for each diet.
 Most of the code below is readable, but if we don't add the `group` aesthetic the lines would not connect the dots for each Chick but would instead connect the dots across different chicks.